This post is also available in: Nederlands

 Obviously there are a lot of shops of the well-known chains and brands in the bigger cities of Drenthe, such as Assen and Emmen.
 Personally I prefer the small local shops that sell antiques, bric-a-brac (‘curiosa’) and flea market stuff (‘brocante’), which shops are usually located in the smaller villages.
 There is also a Brocante Fietsroute (cycling route) in this area, but some of these small shops might be closed due to Corona thee days.
 We bought these cute little sheep, hand-made from stone, rubber and can as a souvenir from a small stall in front of the house of Trea Boekhorst (Balloo 33 in Balloo).

 Normally every summer, in the months of July and August, regional markets are held all over Drenthe, including antique markets and local farmer products.
-But since they are considered events, they cannot be held due to Corona (COVID-19) until at least September 2020.
+But since those markets are considered events, they cannot be held due to Corona (COVID-19) measures until further notice.
 The regular weekly markets are allowed and supermarkets are open.

 Central & Southern Drenthe